AngusMcLure/PoolTestR/cran-comments.md

 * win-builder (release, development)

 ## Resubmission
-This is a second resubmission.
+This is a third resubmission.

+In the current (third) resubmission I:

+* Capitalised letters after hyphens in package title to match R style guide for sentence case.
+The title is now 'Prevalence and Regression for Pool-Tested (Group-Tested) Data'

-In the current (second) resubmission I:
+In the previous (second) resubmission I:

 * Reduced the length of the title to be 61 characters (including spaces)
 * Changed default behaviour of all functions to use only a single CPU core (and removed dependency on the package parallel).
 Consequently all examples now also run on just a single CPU core.